 Molds are a type of fungi that facilitate the natural breaking down and reduction of materials in the environment.
 All they need is moisture and food sources to get started.
 This food source can be any number of organic materials, including the delicious building materials inside your home.

 Additionally, mold does more than grow along surfaces.
 It can also release spores that travel through the air.
-Any building with a more significant mold problem will likely be full of mold spores.
+Any building with a more significant mold problem will likely have mold spores.
 These spores can trigger health issues, and long-term exposure can lead to a person becoming hypersensitive to their environment or developing severe allergies.

 Many other undesirable symptoms, for instance, respiratory issues, congestion, and skin irritation can occur with repeated exposure as well.

-Ideally, we remove any unacceptable levels of mold from your home long before these issues take place.
+Ideally, we remove any unacceptable mold levels from your home long before these issues occur.

 A thorough mold assessment that utilizes a physical inspection, digital documentation, and possibly even air quality and surface testing is sometimes the only course of action for your home.
 These methods are non-invasive and give a complete picture of your mold situation.
 But when is the right time for an assessment?